etanfoo/Team-Messenger-Platform/assumptions.md

 CHANNEL TEST

 ---
+# all functions
+- comparing u_id with token for iteration 1

+# channel_invite
+- invitee becomes apart of all_members, but not owner_members

+# channel_details

+# channel_messages
+- only passing through values that would result in input/acccess errors as sending messages not implemented yet for iteration 1

 If a user leaves a channel, they will be removed as a member and owner (if they are an owner)